deterministic-arts/DartsCLTools/README.md

 ### Low-Level API

-An "observer chain" (or "chain" for brevity here) is a list of lists
+An "observer chain" (or "chain" for brevity here) is (kind of a) list of lists

     (observers1 observers2 ...)

 where the elements of each sublist `observersk` are the actual observer objects.
+Internally, we use a special structure type for the outer spine for technical reasons.
 There are two points to this

  - we can update the observer lists in a thread-safe way without having to take a lock via CAS.
 This is handled automatically by the library.